andyp-22/ffva/README.md

 ## Features
-This extension includes the following features:
+This extension includes the following...

-* Define your own custom aliases for files.
+**Core Features**:
-  * When a new alias is created, it will be associated with the currently-active document in your editor.
+* Create custom aliases to files in your workspace.
-* Quickly and intuitively find and open files using your custom-defined aliases.
+* Use a custom alias to find and open the associated file within your workspace.
-* The ability to manage your custom-defined aliases, per-workspace.
+* Individually remove existing custom aliases for your workspace.
-  * Existing aliases can be removed individually, or purged all at once for the entire workspace.
+* Purge all existing custom aliases for your workspace.

-* QOL features to ensure that your aliases remain intact or are cleaned-up when files change, and the freedom to toggle these features on or off per-workspace.
+**Optional QOL Feautres** (enabled by default):
-  * Automatic updates: When enabled, this extension will automatically update existing aliases anytime their corresponding file is renamed or moved.
+* **Automatic updates**: When enabled, will automatically update existing aliases when their respective associated file is renamed or moved
-  * Automatic clean-up: When enabled, this extension will automatically remove existing aliases when their corresponding file is deleted.
+* **Automatic clean-up**: When enabled, will automatically remove existing aliases when their respective associated file is deleted.

 ## Usage
 This extension includes the following default command shortcuts, which aim to intuitively extend the core Visual Studio Code 'Quick Open' command that we're already familiar with.